vocdoni/census3/api/README.md

 | 400 | `malformed strategy ID, it must be an integer` | 4002 |
 | 500 | `error encoding strategy info` | 5015 |

-### GET `/strategies/{strategyID}/size/queue/{queueID}`
+### GET `/strategies/{strategyID}/estimation/queue/{queueID}`
-Returns the estimated size of the resulting census based on the strategy related to the queue ID.
+Returns the estimation of size and time (in milliseconds) to create the census generated for the strategy related to the queue ID.

 - 📥 response: